 I know, it’s tempting to slink off into a dark corner and pretend the whole thing never happened.
-Getting the old “thanks, but no thanks” is humbling enough, without having to swallow your pride, paste on a smile, and write something friendly and professional in return.
+Getting the old, “Thanks, but no thanks,” is humbling enough, without having to swallow your pride, paste on a smile, and write something friendly and professional in return.
 But it’s important that you do indeed respond.

-Why?
-Well, for starters, it’s a great way to demonstrate your professionalism, establish the grounds for a continued relationship, and—in some circumstances—even open the door for future opportunities.
+For starters, it’s a great way to demonstrate your professionalism and establish the grounds for a continued relationship.
+Plus—in some circumstances—you can even open the door for future opportunities.
 Don’t throw away all the effort you’ve put into this company by ghosting now.

 Alright, you get it.
-But, now comes the hard part: actually drafting that cringe-worthy, ego-deflating email.
+But now comes the hard part: actually drafting the email.

 Thanks for letting me know about your decision.